What Are The Signs And Symptoms Of The Adenovirus?

 Febrile Respiratory Disease

 This is the most common manifestation of the Adenovirus in children.
 Febrile Respiratory Disease is an infection of the respiratory tract accompanied by a fever.
 It can be mistaken for influenza (the flu) as the symptoms are essentially identical.
-Symptoms can include a sore throat, runny nose, cough, and is ususally accompanied by swollen lymph nodes.
+Symptoms can include a sore throat, runny nose, cough, and is usually accompanied by swollen lymph nodes.
 Occasionally the virus will cause a middle ear infection which can result in pain and dizziness.
 A dry, rough cough can also be observed and can cause viral pneumonia in infants.

 Various Eye Infections